 Inca architecture’s distinct style was evident in the road system’s design and construction.
 Engineers and craftsmen employed advanced techniques to create stable, durable, and aesthetically pleasing roads.
 These techniques included fitting stones together without mortar and creating complex drainage systems to prevent erosion.

-The Inca Trail to Machu Picchu is a prime example of the empire’s engineering prowess and labor organization.
+The inca trail to Machu Picchu is a prime example of the empire’s engineering prowess and labor organization.
 Workers used locally sourced materials to build roads, bridges, stairways, and resting stations.
 Skilled artisans adorned the route with intricate carvings, making the journey as visually captivating as it was functional.

 The road system also included a network of tambos, strategically located rest stations.
 These structures offered travelers shelter, food, and other necessities.
 Additionally, local workers staffed these tambos to maintain the facilities and assist those on their journey.